dexe-network/DeXe-Protocol/docs/Protocol/UserGuide/BuyDAOToken.md

 <img src="../img/userGuideBuyToken/userGuideImg_DAOpage.png" height="500" />

-In the token sale proposal, the user will be able to conduct an exchange using some token from the token sale proposal list and acquiring **DAO** tokens.
+In the token sale proposal, the user will be able to conduct an exchange using some token from the token sale proposal list to acquire **DAO** tokens.
 After selecting tokens and their amount to be exchanged, press ***Buy DAO token***.

 <img src="../img/userGuideBuyToken/userGuideImg_BuyPage.png" height="250" />